zol/buffer-publish/packages/shared-components/README.md

 # Buffer Publish Shared Components

-These are components that are useful across Buffer Publish packages
+These are components that are useful across Buffer Publish packages.